RSE-Sheffield/old_team_site_nikola/site/posts/soft-carp-announce.md

   * cloud computing
   * [GIS][gis]

-The material for these workshops is all hosted on GitHub.

 ## What form do the workshops take?

 The Software and Data Carpentry organisations ask that acredited instructors delivering 'branded' workshops adopt a fairly progressive teaching style: